 Dr. Marianne Ruel Robins joined the Westmont history faculty in 1996.
 She comes from Paris, France, where she completed her doctoral work in history at the University of Paris I, La Sorbonne.
 Professor Robins’ dissertation, “French Attitudes towards Dancing, 16th-18th Centuries” was published in the fall of 2006.
 At Westmont, Dr. Robins teaches World Civilization and upper division classes in Early Modern Europe, Ancient and Medieval History, and The History of France.
 Dr. Robins is a recipient of the Westmont’s Teacher of the Year Award.
-She has four childrenand is married to Jon Lemmond.
-They both led the Westmont Mediterrean Semester for spring 2011.
+She has four children and is married to Dr. Jon Lemmond.
+They both led the Spring 2011 Westmont Mediterrean Semester.

 - Les Chrétiens et la Danse.
 Paris: Champion, 2006.

 - Paroles d’Évangiles.
 Quatre Pamphlets allemands des années 1520.
 Paris: Publications de la Sorbonne, 1996.
 Reviewed in Sixteenth Century Journal, XXVII, 3 (1997), 1033-1035.

 - (2002) “Corps à corps: la querelle des denses et ses enjeux confessionnels (1550-1650)”, published in De Michel de L’Hospital à l’Édit de Nantes: politique et religion face qux Églises, actes du colloque international de Clermont-Ferrand (juin 1998), rassemblés et édités par Thierry Wanegffelen, “Histoires croisées”, Presses Universitaires Blaise Pascal, ISBN 2-84516-159-X.